-A module is a code unit developers can import.
-There is a one-to-one relationship between a Toit file and a module.
+A library is a code unit developers can import.
+There is a one-to-one relationship between a Toit file and a library.

 The SDK comes with libraries documented in the Toit standard libraries browser.